askjfbd/statpress/readme.txt

 "StatPressUpdate" will add/update your database table.

 == Frequently Asked Questions ==

 = I've a problem.
-Where can I get help?
+Where can I get help? =

-Please post you messages to <a href="http://www.irisco.it/forums/forum.php?id=1">statpress forum</a>
+Please post your messages to <a href="http://www.irisco.it/forums/forum.php?id=1">statpress forum</a>

 = Is it wp_2.3 compatible? =